NMSCovasna/HKMU-2090SEF-Course-Project/README.md

 <h2>What's Next</h2>

 <b>Advanced supporting methods</b> is still in planning status.
-The current focus is on <b>establishing a timeline</b> in the future and designing a feature that can repeat multiple cycles, rather than displaying it all at once.
+In future development we have planned to design a feature that can repeat <b>multiple cycles</b>, rather than displaying it all at once.

 <h1>Task 2</h1>